-When a single flagger is used, the flagger should be stationed on the shoulder opposite the constriction or workspace, or in a position where good visibility and traffic control can be maintained at all times.
+When a single flagger is used on low volume low speed, the flagger should be stationed on the shoulder opposite the construction or workspace, or in a position where good visibility and traffic control can be maintained at all times.
 When good visibility and traffic control cannot be maintained by one flagger station, traffic should be controlled by a flagger at each end of the section.
+Low volume are roads of less than 400 vehicles average daily traffic (MUTCD) and low speed is 40 MPH or less.